VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 Since the Falcon workflow needs an estimated genome size, and it is useful to know some other properties of the genome before starting, you must first run the **meryl+genomescope_10x** workflow.

 In your working project, click the green button `+ Add Data` and search and select **VGP Tools** in the "Other Project" tab.
-Search and select the latest version of the **meryl+genomescope_10x** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project (the latest version of the workflows and applets should allways be in the main _VGP tools_ folder, make sure not use archived versions).
+Search and select the latest version of the **meryl+genomescope_10x** workflow and click the green button `Add Data`, after which a dialogue box will pop up with a progress bar indicating that the workflow has been copied to the current location of your working project (the latest version of the workflows and applets should always be in the main _VGP tools_ folder, make sure not use archived versions).

 ![DNAnexus working project](https://github.com/VGP/vgp-assembly/blob/master/tutorials/images_1.6/DNA_nexus_front.png)